 Service Bus Relayed Messaging Tutorial

-The following topics describe how to build a simple Windows Azure Service Bus client application and service using the Service Bus “relay” messaging capabilities.
+The following topics describe how to build a simple Microsoft Azure Service Bus client application and service using the Service Bus “relay” messaging capabilities.
 For a corresponding tutorial that describes how to build an application that uses the Service Bus “brokered,” or asynchronous messaging capabilities, see the Service Bus Brokered Messaging .NET Tutorial.

 After you work through the sequence of topics in this tutorial, you will have a running service, and a client that can invoke the operations of the service.
 The first topic describes how to set up an account.
 The next three topics describe how to define a service that uses a contract, how to implement the service, and how to configure the service in code.
 They also describe how to host and run the service.
 The service that is created is self-hosted and the client and service run on the same computer.
 You can configure the service by using either code or a configuration file.
-For more information, see Configuring a WCF Service to Register with the Service Bus and Building a Service for the Service Bus.
+For more information, see Configuring a WCF Service to Register with Service Bus and Building a Service for Service Bus.

 The next three topics describe how to create a client application, configure the client application, and create and use a client that can access the functionality of the host.
 For more information, see Building a Service Bus Client Application and Discovering and Exposing a Service Bus Service.

 All of the topics in this section assume that you are using Visual Studio as the development environment.